steinwurf/kodo-ns3-examples/README.rst

 Introduction
 ------------
-As it concerns to the ns3-networkcoding repository, codes have been included which made random linear network coding possible in wireless systems.
+As it concerns to the ns3-networkcoding repository, codes have been included which made the use of random linear network coding possible in a wireless systems.
 Before performing the implementation process, it is necessary to make some simulations and in order to do so, the ns3 simulator has been chosen.

 ns-3 is a discrete-event network simulator for Internet systems, targeted primarily for research and educational use. ns-3 is free software, licensed under the GNU GPLv2 license.